Peer Assisted Study Sessions (PASS)

 How do I register?

-Registrations for PASS for Semester 1 open on Monday 5th March at 9am for the above subjects.
-Make sure you register early to secure your spot!
+Registration information for Semester 2 will become available as the start of semester approaches.
+Once available, make sure you register early to secure your spot!
 You will receive a confirmation email shortly after registering to confirm whether you have an active position or are on the waiting list.
 Those who register but are not allocated a spot in a session will be placed on a waiting list, and any student who misses 2 consecutive PASS sessions will be automatically deregistered so that another student may have the opportunity to attend PASS.